sous-chefs/vagrant/README.md

 [![OpenCollective](https://opencollective.com/sous-chefs/sponsors/badge.svg)](#sponsors)
 [![License](https://img.shields.io/badge/License-Apache%202.0-green.svg)](https://opensource.org/licenses/Apache-2.0)

-Installs [Vagrant](https://www.vagrantup.com/) 1.6+ and manages Vagrant plugins via a `vagrant_plugin` resource.
+Installs [Vagrant](https://www.vagrantup.com/) and manages Vagrant plugins via custom resources.

-This cookbook is not intended to be used for vagrant "1.0" (gem install) versions.
-A recipe is provided for removing the gem, see __Recipes__.
+This cookbook is not intended to install Vagrant 1.0 RubyGem versions.
+Use the `vagrant_gem` resource if you need to remove an old gem install.

 This cookbook is not supported for installing versions of Vagrant older than 1.6.